taanyasunil/Brain-Segmentation/README.md

 KMeans model can be found in KMeans3D.m
 And finally, the combined model can be found in Combined3D.m

 These models also do use several filters to bring out the best results.
-More information on this and other methods implemented as well as an indepth analysis can be found in the report titled 'Taanya Computer Vision'
+More information on this and other methods implemented as well as an indepth analysis can be found in the report titled 'Taanya Computer Vision.pdf'